ritwickdey/live-server-web-extension/docs/Setup.md

 2. Install VS Code [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer). <sup>(extension to code editor)</sup>
 3. Install the browser add-on; [Chrome](https://chrome.google.com/webstore/detail/live-server-web-extension/fiegdmejfepffgpnejdinekhfieaogmj/) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/live-server-web-extension/).
 4. Install and run a server on your machine: [Servers and Frameworks](#servers-and-frameworks)
+5. Place your app on the server you want to use and open your project there.
-5. Enter the neccesary values (code block below)
+6. Enter the neccesary values (code block below)
     1. **enable:** whether it is enabled or not.
     2. **baseUri:** is the path to the folder you want proxy from.
 The path is relative to the workspace.
     3. **proxyUri:** is the address where your server (xampp or similar server) is located, and the port.
-6. Push the `Go Live`-button in your editor's statusbar.
+7. Push the `Go Live`-button in your editor's statusbar.

 *`.vscode/settings.json`*
 ```js